DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Introduction

-Figure \ref{fig_intro} illustrates how a query patch (in red) attends to its surroundings in the proposed DualFormer block versus existing methods.
-Following the intuition that tokens closer to each other are more likely to be correlated~\cite{krizhevsky2012imagenet,liu2021Swin,yang2021focal,chu2021Twins}, we first perform LW-MSA at a fine-grained level to allow each patch to interact with its neighbors within a local window.
+Figure \ref{fig_intro} shows how a query patch (in red) attends to its surroundings in a DualFormer block.
+Following the intuition that tokens closer to each other are more likely to be correlated~\cite{liu2021Swin,yang2021focal}, we first perform LW-MSA at a fine-grained level to allow each patch to interact with its neighbors within a local window.
 This strategy has also been verified to be efficient and memory-friendly by recent studies~\cite{liu2021Swin,yang2021focal,chu2021Twins,liu2021video,chen2021regionvit}.
 Next, at the global level, a query patch attends to the full region of interest at a coarse granularity via GP-MSA.
-Specifically, we first extract global contextual priors with different pyramid scales for multi-scale scene interpretation (see the two scales in Figure \ref{fig_intro}(d)).
+To be specific, we first extract global contextual priors with different pyramid scales for multi-scale scene interpretation (see the two scales, i.e. small windows and large windows, in Figure \ref{fig_intro}(d)).
 These global priors then pass global contextual information to the query tokens via MSA.
-Note that the number of global priors is much fewer than the original token number, GP-MSA thereby induces far fewer computation costs in capturing global information than the full space-time attention.
-In contrast to the space-time factorization~\cite{bertasius2021space,arnab2021vivit} and the locality-based scheme~\cite{liu2021video}, this dual-level attention design not only enables our model to have the global receptive field at each block, but is also efficient in MSA computations.
+Since such priors are extracted at a coarse-grained level, their number is much smaller than the original token number, leading to far less computation cost in capturing global information than the full space-time attention.
+In contrast to the space-time factorization in TimeSformer \cite{bertasius2021space} and ViViT \cite{arnab2021vivit} and the locality-based scheme in Swin \cite{liu2021video}, this dual-level attention design not only enables our model to have the global receptive field at each block, but is also efficient in attention computations.

-We conduct extensive experiments on five popular video benchmarks to validate the superiority of our DualFormer in terms of accuracy and FLOPs.
-In particular, our DualFormer achieves 82.9\%/85.2\% top-1 accuracy on Kinetics-400/600~\cite{kay2017kinetics} with only $\sim$1000 GFLOPs which is 3.2$\times$ and 16.2$\times$ fewer than the previous state-of-the-art methods Swin~\cite{liu2021Swin} and ViViT~\cite{arnab2021vivit}, respectively.
-More details on Kinetics-400 can be seen in Figure \ref{fig_acc_flops}.
-We also show how we can effectively leverage our model to yield state-of-the-art performance on three smaller datasets via transfer learning.
+Extensive experimental results on five video benchmarks validate the superiority of our DualFormer in terms of accuracy and FLOPs.
+In particular, our DualFormer achieves 82.9\%/85.2\% top-1 accuracy on Kinetics-400/600~\cite{kay2017kinetics} with only $\sim$1000 GFLOPs which is 3.2$\times$ and 16.2$\times$ fewer than the previous state-of-the-art methods, i.e., Swin~\cite{liu2021Swin} and ViViT~\cite{arnab2021vivit}, respectively.
+We strongly believe that such gains on efficiency benefit real-world deployments of video recognition models, especially for deployments on edge devices.
+See detailed comparison on Kinetics-400/600 in Figure \ref{fig_acc_flops}.
+Furthermore, our model also achieves state-of-the-art performance on three smaller datasets under transfer learning settings.